JaroslawPokropinski/node-gpgpu/README.md

 node-gpgpu is Node.js library for gpu accelerated programming.
 It allows to write accelerated code using subset of javascript and use it as standard javascript functions.

+# Dependencies

+To install and use node-gpgpu you will need cmake, opencl library and opencl runtime installed.

 # Installation

 For now to install this package you have to clone repository and build it from scratch.
 Since it uses Napi in future installation will be as easy as calling `npm install ...`.

+You can also install it using `npm install JaroslawPokropinski/node-gpgpu`.

 # Build